Students assist our faculty with important studies while gaining valuable research experience.

 Student researchers can also apply to publish their work in journals for undergraduate research that are affiliated with Penn or other institutions, such as:

 Still have questions about research?

-Majors and prospective majors are encouraged to meet with Dr. Kim Woolf, Academic Advisor and Research Supervisor for Undergraduate Studies, to discuss opportunities and approaches.
+Majors and prospective majors are encouraged to meet with Dr. Kim Woolf, Academic Advisor and Research Director for Undergraduate Studies, to discuss opportunities and approaches.